Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 Our Hands-on Experience:Feature Highlights

-The Jitterbug Smart4 stands out from other Samsung phones because it was made for seniors.
+The Jitterbug Smart4 stands out from other Samsung phones because it was designed for seniors.
 In our Jitterbug Smart4 review, we found the simple, list-style menu effortless to navigate.
 We quickly figured out how to make calls, send texts, take photos, and browse the internet.

 Since we upgraded to the Preferred plan, we could also utilize the bright red Urgent Response icon at the top of the screen.
 This is one of the Smart4’s best features, as it allows you to use your smartphone as an emergency response device.
 When we pressed the button, we were connected in just 15 seconds with an agent who could send help quickly.